jkarakas/Create-a-Tableau-Story-/Write-Up.md

 ### Version 3

-After getting feedback thinking more about the plot , I made the following changes:
+After getting feedback and further thinking about the visualization , I made the following changes:

 - Added the indvidual country timelines as a backgorund to the average timeline to give more context and enrich the information.
-- Included a  tab on the top of each with the key finding that I wanted the user to notice
+- Included a  tab on the top of each with the key finding that I wanted the user to notice.
 - Include best and worst performing countries on both charts.
-- Included the countrie time series in the background.
+- Included the country time series in the background.
 - Created a slope chart with the change in ranks to illustrate the regional performance of countries.
-- Impoved color scheme and line thickness to be more readable.
+- Impoved the color scheme and line thickness to be more readable.
 - Added more explicit titles.

 <img src='screenshots/version3.png' width =700 height 700 /img>